benjackwhite/terraformation/README.md

 ### Vercel Deploy

-This option is probably fine for demo's or deployments with little-to-no sensitive state.

-> WARNING

-This is probably the easiest way to get started but gives you the fewest options for securing your web deployment.
+**WARNING**: This option is probably fine for demo's or deployments with little-to-no sensitive state.
+It is probably the easiest way to get started but gives you the fewest options for securing your web deployment.
 See their page on [protecting-deployments](https://vercel.com/blog/protecting-deployments) for more information

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fbenjackwhite%2Fterraformation&env=TF_BUCKET_AWS_REGION,TF_BUCKET_NAME,TF_BUCKET_AWS_SECRET_ACCESS_KEY,TF_BUCKET_AWS_ACCESS_KEY_ID&envDescription=AWS%20Credentials%20to%20access%20your%20S3%20bucket%20containing%20Terraform%20state)